4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/08-Function-that-returns/README.md

 # `08` Functions that return

-Is a very good practice that all functions return something, even if it is `null`; if your functions return something you can then create algorithms that use several functions at the same time.
+Is a very good practice that all functions return something, even if it is `null`.
+If your functions return something you can then create algorithms that use several functions at the same time.

 ## 📝 Instructions: